 Steve Welty graduated from San Diego State University in 2005 with a degree in business management.
 Devoted to the customer experience, he started Good Life in 2013 with the intention of improving the lives of others.
 He is a member of SD-NARPM (National Association of Residential Property Managers) and currently holds his RMP (Residential Management Professional) designation.
 He is a member of CAR (Cal.
-Assoc. of Realtors) and SDAR (San Diego Assoc. of Realtors).
+Assoc. of Realtors), SDAR (San Diego Assoc. of Realtors) and Entrepreneurs Organization (EO).
+He is also the author of the Housing Heroes Newsletter.